Jeff’s 14th birthday is on Halloween.

 Jeff’s folks had told him about the trip to Yakima on Thursday night after dinner.
 If it was so important that they had to leave on Saturday instead of on Sunday, why weren’t they leaving on Friday?
 His dad said he had to work on Friday because they couldn’t get anyone to teach his classes until Monday.
 Besides, Jeff had to go to school on Friday.

 Jeff was furious with his folks.
 Wasn’t his birthday important too?
 He pleaded with them to leave on Sunday morning after his party Saturday night.
 He actually got on his knees and begged them.
 He tried to reason with them.
 He argued with them.
 He shouted at them.
 Nothing worked so he ran upstairs to his room, slammed the door shut, and flopped on his bed, his eyes brimming with tears.
 His dad came into his room and yelled at him for slamming the door and told him to never, ever do that again or he’d be sorry etcetera, etcetera, yada, yada, yada.
 Jeff ignored him when his dad asked if he understood.
 That’s when he decided to adopt the “I’m never going to talk to you again” approach.
+He'd read about it somewhere.
+It was called shunning.
 Jeff tuned out his dad’s rants which obviously made his dad even madder, and he finally turned and left Jeff’s room, stopping at the door saying, “If this is the way you’re going to be, you just keep this door open at all times from now on.
 Do you understand me?”
 He turned and went back downstairs.
 Jeff got up and closed his bedroom door, quietly this time, and sat down with his cellphone and called his best friend, Tommy.

 His mom had promised they’d have the party when they got home.
 How was that supposed to work when they wouldn’t be home until a week after Halloween?
 Halloween was on Saturday.
 Why couldn’t they leave Sunday morning?